Assassin (group)

 Assassin is a French hardcore rap group formed in the 18th municipal district (arrondissement municipal) of Paris.
 The group was formed in 1985 by Rockin' Squat and Solo.
 Later, Doctor L joined them, as well as DJ Clyde.
-The group had a significant presence on the French underground music scene in the 1980s and 1990s, with lyrics referencing I wear my clothes and denouncing commercialism.
+The group had a significant presence on the French underground music scene in the 1980s and 1990s, with lyrics referencing social inequalities and denouncing commercialism.